make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [liaujianjie](https://github.com/liaujianjie) for contributing support for Point One Technology Storm VSPEC-IV fan.
 - [theqz](https://github.com/theqz) for assisting with support for Nedis WIFIPD10WT pill dispenser.
 - [LunarEclipse363](https://github.com/LunarEclipse363) for contributing support for Fral FSC08 air conditioner.
+- [UsefulVid](https://github.com/UsefulVid) for assisting with support for Brandson A307362x3 fan.